Exoplanets (Jul 23, 2014)

 Debt ceiling and Obamacare: Do you expect one big solution or a longer series of changes?

-To what extent does corporate IT itself generate the digital behaviors of young people that it loudly (and expensively) offers to tame for the benefit of companies as these young people enter the work force?
+To what extent does corporate IT itself generate the digital behaviors of the Y-Gen that it loudly (and expensively) offers to tame for the benefit of companies as these young people enter the work force?